 Essentially, any digital image can be purchased as an NFT.
 But there are a few things to consider when buying one, especially if you’re a newbie.
 You’ll need to decide what marketplace to buy from, what type of digital wallet is required to store it and what kind of cryptocurrency you’ll need to complete the sale.

-Some of the most common NFT marketplaces where you can buy NFT tokens include OpenSea, Mintable, Nifty Gateway and Rarible.
+Some of the most common NFT marketplaces include OpenSea, Mintable, Nifty Gateway and Rarible.
 There are also niche marketplaces for more specific types of NFTs, too, such as NBA Top Shot for basketball video highlights or Valuables for auctioning tweets such as Dorsey’s currently up for bid.

 How are brands using NFTs?

 Taco Bell debuted its NFTacoBell collection recently, which consisted of five taco-inspired gif illustrations that were sold on Rarible.
 Each gif had five copies for a total of 25 NFTs.
 Allick’s team at Deutsch LA helped create the NFT collection, which ended up selling out within 30 minutes.